TheKrafter/Words2Speech/README.md

 python3 auto_setup.py saying_WORDHERE_lmao.mp3 hello world bye lol
 ```
 Where `WORDHERE` is what to replace with the word, and `hello world bye lol` is a list of space-seperated words that are recorded with this format.

+If the words' first letters are capitalized, use `Wordhere` as what to replace with the words instead.
+Capitalization in your list of names doesn't matter.